 Planable’s Universal Content provides a wholesome toolset to manage the content cycle from ideation to publication.
 As a content planning software, Planable covers the needs of most marketing teams:

-• Schedule.
-You can schedule your social media posts to publish automatically on major social media platforms like Instagram, Facebook, LinkedIn, Twitter, TikTok, Google My Business, Youtube, and Pinterest.
+- Schedule.
+You can schedule your social media posts to publish automatically on major social media platforms like Instagram, Facebook, LinkedIn, Twitter, TikTok, Google My Business, Youtube, Pinterest and Threads.
 The sync on/off feature is handy for scheduling the same post across multiple platforms.

-Planable offers 50 scheduled posts for free and has flexible pricing starting at $11/month.
+Planable offers 50 scheduled posts for free and has flexible pricing starting at $33/month.

 Content organization in Planable